In Japanese court, 5 ask N. Korea to pay for their suffering | Law-Order

 In 1959, North Korea began a massive resettlement program to bring overseas Koreans home and to make up for workers killed in the Korean War.
 The program continued to seek recruits, many of them originally from South Korea, until 1984.

-Today, about half a million ethnic Koreans live in Japan and still face discrimination in school, work and their daily lives.
+Today, about half a million ethnic Koreans live in Japan and still face discrimination in school, work, and daily lives.

 The court case was brought in 2018 by five participants who ultimately defected back to Japan — four ethnic Koreans and a Japanese woman who joined the program with her Korean husband and their daughter.